 The two most common types of aftercoolers are air-cooled and water-cooled.

-Most air-cooled aftercoolers are sized to cool the compressed air to within 15°F to 20°F of ambient cooling air temperature (approach temperature).
-As the compressed air cools, up to 75% of the water vapor present condenses to a liquid and can be removed from the system.
+Most air-cooled aftercoolers are sized to cool the compressed air to within 15°F to 20°F of ambient cooling air temperature, also called approach temperature.
+As the compressed air cools, up to 75% of the water vapor condenses into a liquid that should be removed.

-A moisture separator, installed at the discharge of the aftercooler, mechanically removes most of the liquid moisture and solids from the compressed air.
-Utilizing centrifugal force, and in some cases baffle plates, moisture and solids collect at the bottom of the moisture separator.
-An automatic drain should be used to remove the moisture and solids.
-Similar to the air-cooled version, the typical water-cooled approach temperature is between 10°F and 15°F.
+The moisture separator utilizes centrifugal force, and in some cases baffle plates, to collect moisture and solids at the bottom of the separator.
+An automatic drain should then be used to remove the moisture and solids.

 Belt Guard Air-Cooled Aftercooler